-Ehlo’s face reflected of impatient.
+Ehlo’s face reflected impatience.
 “And you’re telling me this because?
 You need my permission?”

 Jacky couldn’t help but smile.
-“I’m beginning to think Angela’s affecting your thinking rate.”
+“I’m beginning to think that Angela’s affecting your thinking rate.”

 Ehlo turned briefly to give Jacky an annoyed look.
 “Thank you, Backstabber.”